sparcityeu/SparseBase/doxygen/pages/how_add_reordering.md

 ### 5. Add explicit template instantiations

-Since this library is compiled, you must add explicit instantiations of your class depending on the data types you are going to use for `ID_t`, `NNZ_t`, and `VAL_t`.
+Since this library is compiled, you must add explicit instantiations of your class depending on the data types you are going to use for `ID`, `NumNonZeros`, and `Value`.

 ```cpp
 template class OptimalReorder<unsigned int, unsigned int, void>;